 Most gear has a defined purpose, and you either need it for your adventure or you don’t.
-But the gear you bring on a bikepacking race is trial and error — you’re your own guinea pig.
+But the bikepacking gear you bring on a race or epic ride is trial and error — you’re your own guinea pig.
 Because what works for one may not work for another.
-Weather, conditions, altitude — gear is a puzzle with pieces procured and fitted through experience.
+Weather, conditions, altitude — bikepacking gear is a puzzle with pieces procured and fitted through experience.

-This week we sat down with Josh Kato, winner of the 2015 Tour Divide, to learn what gear he brings on a self-supported bikepack race.
+We sat down with Josh Kato, winner of the 2015 Tour Divide, and Jay Petervary, who’s podiumed at nearly every major bikepack racing event, to learn what bikepacking gear they bring on a self-supported bikepack race.

-There are lots of options, including bags, panniers, and backpacks.
-I’m all for bags that strap to your bars, seat, or frame.
-They’re simple, reliable, and, weigh much less than panniers and racks.
+Kato: I’m all for bags that strap to your bars, seat, or frame.
+They’re simple, reliable, and weigh much less than panniers and racks.

-If you’re out for more than a day ride, you’ll need lights.
-The kLite lighting system powered by a Schmidt hub has been pretty bombproof on my solo bike and my tandem.
+Kato: If you’re out for more than a day ride, you’ll need lights.
+The kLite lighting system, powered by a Schmidt hub, has been pretty bombproof on my solo bike and my tandem.
 I’ve used the Sinewave Revolution charger with success, but I feel that the new kLite charger is superior.

 Still, I usually have a high water-carrying capacity, around 10 liters between my frame bag, bike bottles, and backpack.
 I find carrying a little extra water weight is faster than stopping to refill.

 JayP: Coming from a race perspective, I had Moab-based Nunatak make me two sets of insulated knickers (one down, one synthetic) and an insulated tube skirt.